m3g/CellListMap.jl/docs/src/python.md

 provides a complete small python module that interfaces the `neighborlist` function of `CellListMap` with python, returning `numpy` arrays of indices and distances:

-By saving the file aboce in a `CellListMap.py` file, within python we just need to do:
+By saving the file above in a `CellListMap.py` file, within python we just need to do:

 ```python
 In [1]: import CellListMap as cl